 The Care Shelter provides people who are rough sleeping with a place to go for the night where they can find shelter, a hot meal and a warm place to sleep.

-Started in Edinburgh in 1996 with a 2-week pilot over Christmas, the Shelter has grown over the years to span six and a half months over the winter, from October until April.
+Started in Edinburgh in 1996 with a two-week pilot over Christmas, the Shelter has grown over the years to span seven and a half months over the winter, from September until May.

 The service is run by a small team of staff and relies on around 1,000 volunteers from churches across the Lothians.
 They provide church venues for people who are homeless to sleep in on a nightly rota basis as well as preparing and serving a hot meal.

 The service has been a lifeline for many people over the years.

 The Care Shelter is funded by the voluntary donations of trusts and foundations, individuals and communities, as well as receiving some money from Caring Christmas Trees.

 If you would like to find out more about this service please call 0131 561 8930

 The Care Shelter opens on 24 September 2018 and will run through till 5 May 2019.